Learnability at the Heart of a Shifting Journey

 - Adventurous – the intrinsic desire to explore

 - Intellectual – the motivation to learn

 The score indicates an employee’s agility and level of motivation for self-development which also allows an organization to make decisions around development.” – in the Modern Workplace Learning in 2018, an ebook by Jane Hart

-Do you balance street-smarts with book-learning?
+Do you balance street-smarts with book learning?
 Do you forge your path and are unafraid of the unknown?
-It looks like I did when I did this self-assessment.
+I do according to this self-assessment.

+As suggested by my learning partner, Luis Suarez @elsua, I also did the StrengthsFinder Assessment brought by the Gallup Center.
 My ‘learner’ strength also went on my top 10 theme strengths when I did the Clifton StrengthsFinder self-assessment in 2019.
-And when I got coaching sessions with my coach, Lotte Koënig, I also realized how I got strategic thinking like one of my bigger strengths for work.
+Over sessions with my certified coach, Lotte Koënig, I realized how strategic thinking is one of my prominent strengths.